danielgroves/danielgroves.net/camera-roll/_posts/2014-01-19-plymouth-to-princetown-and-back-again.md

 date: 2014-01-19 21:30
 ---

 Over the last few months most of the Uni club rides have been kept pretty local.
 With what appeared to be a window of good weather this weekend we decided to head out onto Dartmoor to do one of the clubs classic rides.
-After meeting at 9:30 we proceeded to fix an early-batch of mechanicals before proceeding up the Tamar Valley cycle path towards Yelverton.
+After meeting at 9:30 we proceeded to fix an early-batch of mechanicals before proceeding up the Plym Valley cycle path towards Yelverton.
 At Yelverton we frustratingly experienced yet another mechanical as one of the group snapped a chain.

 <figure>
     <img src="/assets/camera-roll/2014/01/DSC_8287.jpg" />